hjchen/7lovebakery/sites/all/modules/metatag/README.txt

 The primary features include:

-* The current supported basic meta tags are ABSTRACT, DESCRIPTION, CANONICAL, GENERATOR, IMAGE_SRC, KEYWORDS, PUBLISHER, REVISIT-AFTER, RIGHTS, ROBOTS, SHORTLINK and the page's TITLE tag.
+* The current supported basic meta tags are ABSTRACT, DESCRIPTION, CANONICAL, GENERATOR, GEO.PLACENAME, GEO.POSITION, GEO.REGION, ICBM IMAGE_SRC, KEYWORDS, PUBLISHER, REVISIT-AFTER, RIGHTS, ROBOTS, SHORTLINK, and the page's TITLE tag.

 * Multi-lingual support using the Entity Translation module.

 * Translation support using the Internationalization (i18n) module.

-* Full support for entity revisions and workflows based upon revision editing, e.g., Revisioning module.
+* Full support for entity revisions and workflows based upon revision editing, including compatibility with the Revisioning and Workbench Moderation modules.

 * Per-path control over meta tags using the "Metatag: Context" submodule (requires the Context module).